Page 2

 Named for the baraccano (barbican) in the walls that overlooks the church.

+Around 1327 a fresco of the Madonna della Pace, questionably once attributed to Lippo di Dalmasio, was painted on the interior of the city wall.
 In 1401 Bologna was besieged by Gian Galeazzo Visconti, hoping to overthrow the Bentivoglio.
-During and inspection of the walls Bente Bentivoglio spotted an old woman praying in front of this Virgin.
-Suspecting her of being a spy he had her arrested and the image bricked up.
+In January 1402 Bente Bentivoglio, a cousin of Giovanni I Bentivoglio, spotted an old woman called Francesca Vinciguerra praying in front of this Virgin.
+Suspecting her of being a spy passing letters through holes in the wall he had her arrested and the image bricked up.
 The covering wall collapsed, was rebuilt, and collapsed again.
-So Bente freed the old woman, a member of the Vinciguerra family and in 1403 built a small chapel around the image.
-This was enlarged in 1418 as an octagonal chapel, and in 1472 a portico was added, again by the Berntivoglio family.
-Also in 1472 the miraculous Madonna was touched up by Francesco del Cossa.
+So Bente freed the old woman and in 1403 built a small semi-hexagonal chapel against the wall around the image.
+As the image continued to work miracles this chapel was enlarged in 1418 with the addition of a tile and wood portico.
+In 1472 the miraculous Madonna was repainted by Francesco del Cossa, leaving the original faces of the Virgin and Child.
+A more recent, and more convincing attribution for the painter of the original holy faces is to the Pseudo Jacopino, or his circle.

 In 1512, during the siege of Bologna by the troops of Pope Julius II, a Spanish commander exploded a mine against the wall here.
 The explosion blew up the chapel, so that the two armies faced each other through the hole, but the hole miraculously healed itself, with the image of the Madonna unharmed, so increasing local devotion and the image's election as protector of the city.
 It is also known as the Madonna of War.